dfunckt/django-rules/README.rst

 .. _Django documentation: https://docs.djangoproject.com/en/1.9/topics/auth/default/#limiting-access-to-logged-in-users

-Rules and permissions in templates
+Permissions and rules in templates
 ----------------------------------

 ``rules`` comes with two template tags to allow you to test for rules and